 As for remarriage, “it’s a joyful occasion, but one that raises questions about how to best combine your financial lives,” Burns notes.
 Do you have an estate plan for the two of you that provides for the financial security of the other should one of you die?
 Are there children from a previous marriage you’d like to leave an inheritance to?
 Can life insurance play a role in your planning?
 How might your marriage affect your Social Security benefits?
 These are just some of the questions you’ll want to work through with your new spouse and a knowledgeable advisor who understands what’s important to you.

-Ask an advisor: Should I pay down debt?
-Invest more?
-Retire early?
+Ask a professional or advisor: Should I consider paying down debt?
+Investing more?
+Retiring early?

 Ask an advisor: How can I avoid outliving my money?

-As the length of time you’re likely to spend in retirement continues to grow, it’s more important than ever to have expert guidance in preparing financially for that next phase of your life.
+As the length of time you’re likely to spend in retirement continues to grow, it’s more important than ever to have knowledgeable advice to prepare financially for that next phase of your life.
 “The financial decisions you’ll have to make in retirement are often more complex than those leading up to it,” Burns notes.
 Five or 10 years before you retire, it can be helpful to ask yourself such questions as: What steps should I consider taking now so that I won’t outlive my money?
 When should I claim my Social Security benefits?
 And how will I fund any unanticipated medical costs?

 “No matter what stage you are in your life, there’s a lot to be said for being able to reach out to someone who can help you look beyond your immediate needs to help you build a strong financial future,” Burns says.
 “When you work with an advisor, you’ll always have someone you can turn to for advice as your life changes and you need to take a fresh look at your finances.”